Tāmaki (electorate)

 Tāmaki is a parliamentary electorate, returning one Member of Parliament to the New Zealand House of Representatives.
-The electorate is named after the Tamaki River that runs immediately east of the seat.
-The electorate is represented by Simon O'Connor, who became the National Party candidate after Allan Peachey withdrew from the 2011 election for health reasons; Peachey died before the election.
+The electorate is named after the Tāmaki River that runs immediately east of the seat.
+The electorate is represented by Brooke van Velden, the deputy leader of the ACT New Zealand party.

 Population centres

 The 1941 New Zealand census had been postponed due to World War II, so the 1946 electoral redistribution had to take ten years of population growth and movements into account.
 The North Island gained a further two electorates from the South Island due to faster population growth.
 The abolition of the country quota through the Electoral Amendment Act, 1945 reduced the number and increased the size of rural electorates.
 None of the existing electorates remained unchanged, 27 electorates were abolished, eight former electorates were re-established, and 19 electorates were created for the first time, including Tamaki.